BiancaMihaela89/Bookstore/README.md

 | Price|    |      |    |

-You can find below the database schema that was generated through Reverse Engineer and which contains all the tables and the relationships between them.
+You can find below the database schema that was generated through Reverse Engineer which contains all the tables and the relationships between them.

 ![EEG Diagram](https://github.com/BiancaMihaela89/Bookstore/assets/149070909/4ed239df-0f74-4277-aef7-a07a1b5e6554)